Associate Director and Musical Director

 Musicals include: The Donkeys Are Eating Their Lunch, Sand In The Sandwiches (Stephen Joseph Theatre); Pull for the Shore (with Alison Watt, Scarborough Library); Big Trouble In The Little Bedroom, Thick As A Brick (with John Godber, Hull Truck and National Tours).
 He has also co-written three musicals with Alan Ayckbourn: A Word From Our Sponsor, The Musical Jigsaw Play and Dreams from a Summer House, which has recently been translated into Japanese and German.

 Film includes: Alain Resnais’ Smoking and No Smoking, G.M. and The Balloonatic.

-John is joint Artistic Director and Musical Director for Scarborough based Beach Hut Theatre Company.
+John is Associate Director and Musical Director for Scarborough based Beach Hut Theatre Company.
 The company specializes in new writing and present regular productions in the town of Scarborough,North Yorkshire.
-He also teaches Composition and Live Music Performance in The Underground Music Institute, Yorkshire Coast College’s music department.

 Some Film Scores by John Pattison

 'The Balloonatic' score was created with the aid of an Arts Council England Grant and received its premiere as part of the 2004 Scarborough Silent Film Festival.

 G.M. a film by Martin Pickles is a tribute to the work of French Film Pioneer Georges Melies.
 The film was funded by The London Film Production Fund and received its premiere at the National Film Theatre during the 2001 London Film Festival.